 The optimize stage of an assessment will no longer exist; instead it will be baked into both the Invite and Select stages via the top statistics modal.
 This will be visible at all times with different statuses to help the customer understand if there’s action required.

-A few improvements have been made to the design to improve usability, these include:
+More improvements have also been made to the design to improve usability, these include:

 Estimated Score Range: A range guide has been added to the grading box to assist users in their score selection.
 This improvement allows people to reach the optimal score for each grading bucket.